 Embrace the embarrassment today, buy yourself some fancy underwear, go out in just your underwear, but please, for the love of god, wear some.

 Today is all about those little piggies that help you balance.
-Wear some flip flops and wiggle them about to celebrate the freedom.
+Wear some flip-flops and wiggle them about to celebrate freedom.

 How many of us have cut ourselves attempting to get something out of rigid plastic packaging?

 Have you ever had to get a Barbie out of its box for a hopeless-looking child?

 Then you have encountered the plight of, particularly preposterous packaging.